Estimated reading time: 10 minutes

 cutting band saws, drill presses, and milling machines as well as shears, grinders, and slitters.”

-Osha Amputation Factsheet
+–Osha Amputation Factsheet

 Safety Guarding on Milling Machines: Don’t Forget the Back & Sides!

 Safeguarding the back and sides of a milling machine is essential to protect anyone near the device.
 The operator does not necessarily have visibility, and walkways may be in line with projection hazards.
-A great way to safeguard these areas is to put movable barriers or fencing and protect passers-by from flying chips and accidental contact.
+A great way to safeguard these areas is to put movable barriers or fencing to protect passers-by from flying chips and accidental contact.

 Take Note!
 Watch out for the moving table on a milling machine.
 Ensure walls, barriers, or forklifts aren’t too close to a moving table.
 Do not install an immovable fence too close to the table because it could cause a crushing or pinch zone.